OfficeDev/script-lab/CONTRIBUTING.md

 - Download & Install Visual Studio Code. <https://code.visualstudio.com/>.
 - Install the recommended VS extensions (which you should be prompted for when you open the repo).
 - Download & install Node (version v10+). <https://nodejs.org/en>.
-- Download & install Yarn, for use as an alternative for `npm install`.
-Download from <https://yarnpkg.com/en/docs/install> (or bootstrap Yarn installation by running once `npm install -g yarn`).
-The documentation also describes why Yarn is preferable to `npm install`.

-Note: the installation of Node JS and Yarn add paths to your operating system's PATH variable.
-Therefore, in some cases you may log off and log in from your System to get Node JS and Yarn work withing Visual Studio Code.
+Note: the installation of Node JS add paths to your operating system's PATH variable.
+Therefore, in some cases you may log off and log in from your System to get Node JS and npm run to work within Visual Studio Code.

 ## Build steps:

 From the root of the repo:

-1. `yarn install` (or just `yarn`). **Be sure to run this after every pull/merge!**
+1. `npm install` **Be sure to run this after every pull/merge!**
-2. `yarn start`
+2. `npm run start`

 Your default browser will launch almost immediately.
 However, note that **it will take some 30-60 seconds before the website is actually up and running.**